Tampere is a transport hub in the middle of the busiest Finland

 Accessibility is an asset for the whole city region, since all major business areas in the region are also situated in logistically optimal locations.

-The development of rail transport and the main rail line is invested in.
+The development of rail transport and the main rail line are investments for the future

 The importance of rail transport as a sustainable mode of transport will be emphasised, and the main line will serve a large proportion of Finns.
 Tampere, together with Helsinki and Vantaa, is involved in the Finland Railway project, aimed at developing the main rail line and the one-hour track between Helsinki and Tampere and establishing a fast rail link to Helsinki-Vantaa Airport.
 In the vision for the Finland Railway, Finland will become a fixed part of the European rail network and global airport network.

 The wider Tampere Region has also been selected as a pilot destination for regional train traffic and the aim is to increase the number of commuter trains in the Tampere city region by the end of 2019.

 The most modern mode of public transport in Finland the Tampere tram will start operating in August 2021!

 The Finland Railway is a vision of the future of the main line of Finnish passenger and freight traffic.
 Its aim is to improve the service level of the entire main line and to take a significant step forward in the operation of the line.
 Implementation of the Finland Railway will advance objectives for all of Finland.

 The wider Tampere Region has been selected as a pilot destination for regional train traffic.
 The aim to increase the number of commuter trains in the Tampere city region by the end of 2019.

 The Tampere region is located on Finland’s growth corridor, at the heart of the country’s economic growth and competitiveness.
 The growth corridor acts as a real innovation and development platform for intelligent mobility solutions for people, goods, services and knowledge.